reimagined/resolve/packages/resolve-scripts/src/template/README.md

 Root component to be rendered on the server side.

-#### initialEvents
+#### initialSubscribedEvents
 *Object*

 Initial list of events, which should be transmitted into client side after SPA page has been loaded.
-Object `initialEvents` is consists of two fields: `types` and `ids`, which are represented with arrays.
+Object `initialSubscribedEvents` is consists of two fields: `types` and `ids`, which are represented with arrays.
-Subscription by event types should be specified by `initialEvents.types` array and include apropriate event types.
+Subscription by event types should be specified by `initialSubscribedEvents.types` array and include apropriate event types.
-Subscription by aggregate identifiers is performent same way by specifing `initialEvents.ids` array.
+Subscription by aggregate identifiers is performent same way by specifing `initialSubscribedEvents.ids` array.

-Example of `initialEvents` object:
+Example of `initialSubscribedEvents` object:
 `{ types: ['EVENT_TYPE_1', 'EVENT_TYPE_2'], ids: ['AGGREGATE_ID_1', 'AGGREGATE_ID_2'] }`

 #### filterSubscription